marcorainone/GroveLoRaE5-TinyMLKit-Examples/tutorials/1_connection_of_an_endnode_to_the_lorawan_ttn_network.md

 # Connecting an End-Node to the LoraWan TTN Network

+[TOC]

-## What is a LoraWan end-node?
+## What is a LoraWan end device?

-A LoRaWAN end node is an IoT device that uses LoRaWAN technology to communicate over long distances with low power consumption.
+A LoRaWAN end device is an IoT device that uses LoRaWAN technology to communicate over long distances with low power consumption.

-From a hardware point of view, end nodes are made up of several key components that can vary according to the application and the needs of the IoT device, however we can identify the presence of these essential parts:
+From a hardware point of view, end devices are made up of several key components that can vary according to the application and the needs of the IoT device, however we can identify the presence of these essential parts:

 1. **Microcontroller**: This is a low power consumption unit that manages sensor data collection, processing and communication.
 It is often an element that integrates various communication interfaces and/or sensors to minimize external wiring, simplify data acquisition and the development process of IoT applications.

 2. **LoRa Module**: An essential component for LoRaWAN communication, often designed to minimize power consumption.
 It includes the LoRa radio transmitter and receiver, which allow the node to send and receive data on the LoRa radio frequency.

 3. **Antenna**: An antenna is required for the transition from the  guided wave  in the transceiver to the unguided way in the air.
 The antenna is used for both transmission and reception.

 4. **Sensors**: End nodes are often equipped with one or more sensors for collecting environmental data or other information.
 Depending on the application, these sensors can include temperature, humidity, pressure sensors, accelerometers, light sensors, etc.,.

-The end node of our project consists of these modules:
+The end device of our project consists of these modules:

 1. **Arduino Nano 33 Ble Sense Microcontroller**: This element also integrates sensors such as accelerometer, gyroscope, magnetometer, humidity sensor, temperature sensor, etc.